ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ## Step 3.
 Configure the host

-1. After installation is complete, if you specified an account in step 9 above which is different than the account you&#39;re currently signed in as, sign out and switch to that account.
+1. After installation is complete, if you specified an account above which is different than the account you&#39;re currently signed in as, sign out and switch to that account.

 2. Change to the directory c:\program files\Microsoft ECMA2host\Service\ECMA and ensure there are one or more DLLs already present in that directory.
 (Those DLLs correspond to Microsoft-delivered connectors).